Sapa

 Cave of Fairies

-The pristine and rustic beauty of the Cave of Fairies enchants thousands of travelers from the very first glimpse of an eye.
-The emerald waters of the Chay river surrounded by high cliffs turns this limestone cave into a heavenly corner on earth with charming scenery.
-Cave of Fairies looks like something straight out of a Grimms' fairy tale.
+The pristine beauty of the Cave of Fairies captivates visitors from their very first glimpse.
+The emerald waters of the Chay River, surrounded by towering cliffs, transform this limestone cave into an ethereal paradise.
+The Cave of Fairies appears as if it were taken straight from a fairy tale.

 Fairy cave in Sapa - Photo: @oxalisadventure